IBM/ibm-cloud-sdk-common/CONTRIBUTING_java.md

 by the IBM OpenAPI SDK Generator.

 # Questions
-If you are having problems using this SDK or have a question about IBM Cloud services, please ask a question on [Stack Overflow](http://stackoverflow.com/questions/ask) or [dW Answers](https://developer.ibm.com/answers/questions/ask).
+If you are having problems using the SDK or have a question about IBM Cloud services, please ask a question on [Stack Overflow](http://stackoverflow.com/questions/ask) or [dW Answers](https://developer.ibm.com/answers/questions/ask).